DataDog/documentation/content/en/mobile/_index.md

 {{< img src="mobile/shortcut_shadow.png" style="width:100%; background:none; border:none; box-shadow:none;" alt="Quick Actions">}}

-Long-press on the app icon to surface a quick-action sheet of your top five [Frequently Viewed By Me][16] dashboards for iOS (measured by view count and recency) and your five most opened dashboards on mobile for Android.
-Press on a result to open the dashboard in-app.
+Long-press the app icon to display a quick-action sheet of your top five [Frequently Viewed By Me][16] dashboards for iOS (measured by view count and recency), or your five most opened dashboards on mobile for Android.
+Tap a result to open the dashboard in-app.

 ## Search from home screen